When not to use a bed wetting alarm:

-Here’s a simple test, before you buy one.
-Set an alarm clock for two hours after the child goes to sleep.
+Try this: Set an alarm clock for two hours after the child goes to sleep.
 Find out if it wakes the child three nights in a row.
-This won’t solve the bed wetting problem, but it tells you if the child would hear it at all.
-In fact most of the families that I work with have tried bed wetting alarms with no success at all.
-They just didn’t know that the alarm is meant to tell parents when the child is sleeping badly, and give them a chance to fix it.
+This won’t solve the bed wetting problem, but it tells you if the child would hear a buzzer.

-The instructions included with bed wetting alarms are generally about how to put the battery in, and how to turn it on and off.
+The instructions included with bed wetting alarms are usually about how to put the battery in, and how to turn it on and off.
 They really should include a 10-page booklet to cover all of the causes of bed wetting, because the alarm treats only one issue.
-For it to work at all, you should simultaneously address sensitivities, motivation, and waking methods.
+For it to work at all, you should simultaneously address sensitivities, bladder health, motivation, and waking methods.

-Once you’ve tried several methods to help your child stop bed wetting, the problem may be prolonged because the child thinks “Mom can’t help, the doctor can’t help…” That’s when you need an intervention.
+Once you’ve tried several methods to help your child stop bed wetting, the problem may be prolonged because the child thinks “Mom can’t help, the doctor can’t help…” That’s when you need a coach.
+We motivate children (and parents!!)

-How we use the enuresis alarm in the DryKids training:
+We use the enuresis alarm in the DryKids training as part of a 4-step program over 4 weeks:

-- First, use an elimination diet to remove foods that commonly irritate the bladder or brain..
+- We teach an elimination diet to remove foods that commonly irritate the bladder or brain..

 - Then initiate bladder and sleep exercises..